 - Helped me clearly define my gifts and values, and know what to delete out of my life and refocus

 - Opened up speaking opportunities at other retreats and conferences

-I know I wouldn’t have the opportunities that I do today if I hadn’t invested in these experiences early on.
-But at first glance it doesn’t always apprear to be in the budget and often times takes (calculated & prayerful) leaps of faith.
-Since the announcement of our own retreat this fall, we have been thinking about the sacrifice it takes financially and physically to invest in ourselves.
+At first glance, retreats and conferences it don’t always appear to be in the budget time wise and/or financially and often times takes (calculated & prayerful) leaps of faith.
+Since we started Camp Well we have been thinking about the sacrifice it takes financially and physically to invest in ourselves.
 So we came up with a list of creative ways to pay for retreats and conferences.
 We would love to know your creative ideas in the comments below.